SuperJohan64/D2R-AHK-Runner/README.md

 Make sure you have this shortcut created if you want to use this tool to launch the game.

-### Launch MF_Run_Counter
+### Launch MF_run_counter

 On your keyboard **CRTL + SHIFT + ALT + M** at the same time.

-This will launch the MF_Run_Counter if it's saved in the same folder as these scripts.
+This will launch the MF_run_counter if it's saved in the same folder as these scripts.

 ### Create new D2R Singeplayer Game on Hell Difficulty

 On your keyboard press **SHIFT + ALT + Q** at the same time.

-This will trigger a macro that ends the current run you're on in the MF_Run_Counter, exits the current game you are in and starts a new game on Hell difficulty, then starts the MF_Run_Counter again.
+This will trigger a macro that ends the current run you're on in the MF_run_counter, exits the current game you are in and starts a new game on Hell difficulty, then starts the MF_run_counter again.

 ### Change Player's Difficulty